Kong/docs.konghq.com/app/gateway-oss/2.4.x/configuration.md

 #### client_ssl

-Determines if Nginx should send client-side SSL certificates when proxying requests.
+Determines if Nginx should attempt to send client-side TLS certificates and perform Mutual TLS Authentication with upstream service when proxying requests.

 Default: `off`